Jaxc/PyStageLinQ/StageLinQ_protocol.md

 ### Disclaimer
 This information has been gathered from a Denon DJ Prime Go using Wireshark.
 The information may differ for other equipment that outputs StageLinQ.
-This also means that this text will float between what I have discovered and I have derived as requirements of the protocol.
+This also means that this text will float between what I have discovered and derived as requirements of the protocol.

 ### Random info I don't really know where to put